mortenivar/Jed-modes/README.sh.txt

   relative to that block.

 - Execution of code in a marked region or in the whole buffer.
 Show output in another window.
+Also for interactive scripts.

 - If the shellcheck program is installed, you can have it check the current buffer for errors/warnings/notes and have offending lines colored in the color of the preprocessor directive, often magenta or brightgreen.
 You can jump to and fro between these error lines and see the error message from shellcheck in the message area.

+- Show explanation for a shellcheck error/warning from the shellcheck wiki in a browser.

+- Highlight keywords that are matched to each other.

+- Optional indentation of heredocs.
+It defaults to no indentation.

+- wrap commented lines/paragraphs or continue comment on next line while typing.

                                 Customization

-Four variables may be set in ~/.jedrc, shown here with their defaults as a block that may be inserted into the ~/.jedrc:
+Six variables may be set in ~/.jedrc, shown here with their defaults as a block that may be inserted into the ~/.jedrc:

     variable SH_Indent = 2;